cliveholloway/herbert/README.md

 The images are fixed anyway, so the 10 minutes it took me to manually create the assets made a lot more sense than trying to hack through XML parsing.

-It looks like blank pages were omitted from the conversion, so I do need to rename a bunch of the images so that they render on the correct pages.
+It looks like blank pages were omitted from the conversion though, so I do need to rename a bunch of the images so that they render on the correct pages.

 This will probably not be a complete project, but it should show how quickly I can